Rethinking Security Architectures: AI’s Impact on Cyber

 Reber further elaborated on opportunities to leverage AI to enhance cybersecurity for defenders.
 He acknowledged that much of the day-to-day effort for security teams is spent justifying whether a patch is necessary.
 “What we determined was, ‘Hey, this is something AI can help us with.
 AI agents are really good at this,’” he said.

-NVIDIA’s Morpheus helps defenders select from hundreds of issues down to a couple key items and prioritize those that are most likely to be exploited.
+NVIDIA Morpheus helps defenders parse through hundreds of issues and prioritize those that are most likely to be exploited.
 The defenders can focus attention on patching those highest risk vulnerabilities.

 As Reber continued, he underscored the necessity of utilizing AI in cybersecurity, “You need to start using AI now.
-You need to push the boundaries of your organization, because you’re going to learn more than you ever realized.”
+You need to push the boundaries of your organization because you’re going to learn more than you ever realized.”

 He provided an example of where NVIDIA began using generative AI and identified a critical challenge: traditional models struggle to manage vast amounts of enterprise data, particularly when trying to filter access control.